kriszyp/xstyle/README.md

 	}
 }

+## Extending Rules

+With xstyle, you can define that a CSS rule "extends" another rule, thus inheriting all the properties and behavior from another rule.
+To extend another rule, start the rule text with an <code>extends()</code> call, providing the base rule as the parameter:

+	.base-rule {
+		color: red;
+		background-color: blue;
+	}

+	.sub-rule {
+		extends(.base-rule); /* all the properties from base-rule will be inherited */ }

+The rule that is extending can define its properties that override the rules inherited from the base rule, for example:

+	.sub-rule {
+		extends(.base-rule);
+		color: yellow; /* color is yellow, but we have inherited background-color of blue */ }

+This functionality is mostly implemented but only lightly tested, and may not be complete.

 ## Extensions and Shims

 Xstyle allows one to define additional extensions to CSS.
 These extensions can be used for creating